 Summary of Texas Government Code, Section 2102.015

-Texas Government Code, Section 2102.015, requires state agencies and higher education institutions, as defined in the statute, to post certain information on their Internet Web sites.
+Texas Government Code, Section 2102.015, requires state agencies and higher education institutions, as defined in the statute, to post certain information on their websites.
 Below is a summary of the provisions of that statute.

-Within 30 days of approval, an entity should post the following information on its Internet Web site:
+Within 30 days of approval, an entity should post the following information on its website:

 The above reports are considered to be approved if they are approved by an entity’s governing board or by the chief executive if the entity does not have a governing board.

-Texas Government Code, Section 2102.015, also requires entities to update the posting described above to include the following information on the Web site:
+Texas Government Code, Section 2102.015, also requires entities to update the posting described above to include the following information on their websites: